tentone/dt3d-ha/README.md

 ### Configuration
  - The addon configuration can be set in the Home Assistant GUI or using YAML.
- - For HTTPS and certificates, follow the [network and TLS section of the manual](MANUAL.md#network-and-tls-setup).
+ - For HTTPS and certificates, follow the [network and TLS section of the setup guide](SETUP_GUIDE.md#network-and-tls-setup).
  - Here is a sample configuration for the backend add-on.
 ```yaml
 port: 8080